(photo credit: REUTERS)

-Researchers at the Technion-Israel Institue of Technology’s Rappaport Faculty of Medicine who have discovered two cancer-suppressing proteins, could hold one key to control cancer cell growth and development.
+Researchers at the Technion- Israel Institute of Technology’s Rappaport Faculty of Medicine have discovered two cancer-suppressing proteins that could hold one key to control cancer cell growth and development.
 Their “significant discovery” was conducted in the lab of 2004 Nobel Prize co-winner Prof. Aaron Ciechanover and just published in the most-recent edition of the prestigious journal Cell.

 Ciechanover, who is the president of the Israel Cancer Society, stressed on Sunday that “many more years are required to establish the research and gain a solid understanding of the mechanisms behind the suppression of the tumors.
 The development of a drug based on this discovery is a possibility, although not a certainty, and the road to such a drug is long and far from simple.”

 The team was led by research associate Dr. Yelena Kravtsova- Ivantsiv, and included additional research students and colleagues, as well as physicians from the Rambam, Carmel and Hadassah University Medical Centers who are studying tumors and their treatment.

 The previously undiscovered proteins were found during ongoing research on the ubiquitin system, an important and vital pathway in the life of the cell responsible for the degradation of defective proteins that could damage the cell if not removed.
 The ubiquitin system tags these proteins and sends them for destruction in the cellular complex known as the proteasome.

 Usually, the proteins that reach the proteasome are completely broken down, but there are some exceptions – and the current line of research examined p105, a long precursor of a key regulator in the cell called NF-êB.
 It turns out that p105 can be broken down completely in certain cases following its tagging by ubiquitin, but in other cases it is only cut and shortened and becomes a protein called p50.